 In making our capital allocation decisions, we take into consideration a number of factors, including the opportunities available in the marketplace, the cost and availability of financing, and the cost of hedging interest rate, prepayment, credit and other portfolio risks.
-Capital allocation reflects management's flexible approach to investing in the marketplace.
-The following table provides our capital allocation in each of our investment strategies as of March 31, 2020 and the four immediately preceding quarter-ends:
+At June 30, 2020, our capital allocation was 100% to our rates strategy and 0% to our credit strategy.
+We have expertise in mortgage credit, and may choose to invest again in those assets should the opportunity arise; however, in the near term we expect our capital to be fully allocated to the rates strategy.
+Overall, our intention is to allocate capital to the most attractive investment opportunities in our target asset classes.
+The following table provides our capital allocation in each of our investment strategies as of June 30, 2020 and the four immediately preceding quarter-ends: